iric-soft/epcy/doc/rna_tools.rst

 Kallisto quantification
 -----------------------

+EPCY allows to work directly on `kallisto`_ [#]_ transcript quantifications using the HDF5 files to take into consideration the expression values of bootsrapped samples computed by this software.
-EPCY allow to work directly on kallisto quantificaion using h5 files and have access to bootstrapped samples.
-To do so, a `kallisto` column need to be added to the design file (to specify the directory path of *abundant.h5* file for each sample).
+To do so, a `kallisto` column needs to be added to the design file (which specifies the directory path of the *abundant.h5* file for each sample).

 Using data available on `git`_ and **epcy pred_rna**, you can run EPCY as follow: